 Will the Division provide financial assistance for symposia?

 Yes.
 Currently, PHYS provides $100 per ½-day session.
 Thus, if your symposium runs eight sessions, you will receive $800.
 This support level may change and we will, of course, let you know if it does.

 How can I use my PHYS/external funding?

 You can (1) provide coffee breaks during the meeting, (2) provide honoraria for your speakers, (3) arrange a dinner or reception for your speakers, or (4) cover any portion of the travel/registration costs of your speakers (no receipts needed).
 You’ll receive an email with additional details about these options well in advance of the meeting.
-If you do decide to provide honoraria, those checks can be written in advance of the meeting so you can distribute them to your speakers (and the ACS DOES have a business office for foreign speakers to cash those checks onsite).
+If you do decide to provide honoraria, those checks can be written in advance of the meeting so you can distribute them to your speakers.

 What is NOT allowed by the Division in terms of financial support?

 You cannot use your symposium funding to support your personal travel costs OR those of your graduate students/postdocs.
 The exception to this policy is in cases when you raise external funding.
 With grantor approval, you can use external funding for symposium organizer travel expenses.